-8.11.1 Pipe installed from the outlet tee of the septic tank to the distribution box or diversion device shall be Schedule 40 pipe for whatever distance is required to reach undisturbed soil, but in no case shall be less than ten (10) feet.
+Pipe installed from the outlet tee of the septic tank to the distribution box or diversion device shall be Schedule 40 pipe for whatever distance is required to reach undisturbed soil, but in no case shall be less than ten feet.
 Once a solid trench bottom is achieved the Schedule 40 pipe may be adapted to SDR 35 PVC pipe or ASTM 3034 PE (polyethylene) pipe for the remaining distance to the distribution box or diversion device.
 SDR 35 PVC, ASTM 3034 PE or Schedule 40 PVC shall be used from the distribution box or diversion device to the perforated field line pipe.

-8.12.
 PERFORATED DRAIN PIPE

-- 8.12.1 Perforated pipe in absorption lines shall be ASTM D2729 PVC or ASTM F-810-12 PE. - 8.13.
+Perforated pipe in absorption lines shall be ASTM 2729 PVC or ASTM F-810 PE.

+- 9.10.8.1.
 Any pipe under driveways, roadways, parking areas, or any area where traffic will pass over shall be constructed of Schedule 40 PVC, cast iron, or use a steel sleeve.
-A cleanout shall be located between the stub-out and the septic tank. - 8.14.
+A cleanout shall be located between the stub-out and the septic tank. - 9.10.8.2.
 House sewer lines shall be installed and maintained in accordance with the Arkansas State Plumbing Code.

-Section 9.
+Section 10.
 Alternate Systems

-- 9.1.
-Alternate systems outlined in this section shall not be approved as a uniform plan of development in any municipality, community, subdivision, or other developed area. - 9.2.
-Alternate systems outlined in this section shall be installed by a licensed septic system installer.
-Installers may be required to attend special training sessions before being allowed to install certain types of alternate systems. - 9.3.
-The Department or its Authorized Agent may require the Designated Representative to oversee the construction of projects with unusual or rarely used designs.
+- 10.1.
+Alternate systems outlined in this section shall not be approved as a uniform plan of development in any municipality, community, subdivision, or other developed area. - 10.2.
+All alternate systems outlined in this section shall be installed by a licensed septic system installer.
+Installers may be required to attend special training sessions before being allowed to install certain types of alternate systems.